Join Fire Services

 Applicants will be advised of the date and time of the aptitude test.
-It is a 4-hour multiple choice, computer-scored test.
-An external company analyzes the overall results to determine scoring.
+The exam will be the Firefighter Selection Tool TM (FST); it is administered in two sections.
+Section one consists of the non-cognitive components (30 minutes),while section two contains of the cognitive component (two hours).
+A total time of three hours will be allotted for the administration of the entire exam.
+The external company analyzes the overall results to determine scoring.
 There will be no re-writes during the recruitment process.
 A grouping of the highest-ranked applicants who passed the test will advance to the next stage of the recruitment process.

 A physician is required to complete physical examination relative to the requirements in the medical release form.
 This examination ensures candidates do not suffer from a health condition that may affect their ability to perform firefighter duties in a safe manner.
 Cost of the examination is responsibility of the applicant.

-EMT-A and EMT-P applicants will be required to write an exam assessing their knowledge base relative to but limited to the following:
+PCP and ACP applicants will be required to write an exam assessing their knowledge base relative to, but not limited to the following:

 - Anatomy and Physiology

 - Airway emergencies

 - Circulation emergencies

 - ECG and 12 lead recognition

 - Emergency vehicle operations